larispoli/immunoassay-lot-correction/README.md

 ## Quick Start

-1. **Prepare your data.** Fill out the Assay Plate Metadata Template with one row per assay plate.
+1. **Prepare your data.** Fill out the Assay Plate Data Template with one row per assay plate.
 See the Instructions and Examples sheets in the template for guidance.

 2. **Open the pipeline.** Open `Lot_Correction_Pipeline.Rmd` in RStudio.